 Notation Reference: [Grace notes], page 134.
+Snippets: Section "Rhythms" in Snippets.

 Internal Reference: Section "Timing\translator" in Internals Reference.

 Unmetered music

 In music such as cadenzas, it may be desirable to disable automatic measure demarcation and all that it entails: numbering bars, resetting accidentals, etc. Music between \cadenzaOn and \cadenzaOff does not count toward the length of a measure.